 You can apply for funding online via the Student Awards Agency Scotland (SAAS) website.

-Loans and grants are paid in monthly instalments on the 7th of each month.
-Payments are usually directed straight in to your chosen bank account.
+Loans and grants are paid in monthly installments on the 7th of each month.
+Payments are usually directed straight into your chosen bank account.

 If you are unsure of your situation and don’t know whether you are in a position to receive any funding, you should contact SAAS in the first instance.
-You can also seek advice from the Student Services team at North East Scotland College.
+You can also seek advice from the Student Advice Centre at North East Scotland College.

 Repaying your loan

 Your loan must be repaid when you are employed and receiving a certain level of salary (currently this is £18,330 per annum).
 Your repayments will start the April after you graduate or leave your course, and the amount paid back will depend on your earnings.

 Need some more information?